- Hydrogen can provide zero-emissions transport and energy.

 What quickly became clear is that there is encouraging movement around the world; Europe shows the way and has truly placed hydrogen power at the heart of its recovery plan; but given the nature of hydrogen technologies, this may not be enough.
 For Europe to reap the benefits of its ambitious plan, it needs a global market for hydrogen.
 Vice versa, only if others take advantage of and follow Europe’s bold move, can we scale up hydrogen power to the level needed to achieve our shared climate targets.

 Have you read?

-2050 targets are only an investment cycle away
+2050 targets for hydrogen power are only an investment cycle away

 In short, whether or not other geographies follow the footsteps of those leading the way in the coming months will define the success of hydrogen power and the clean energy transition for at least a generation.